 It's time to be a hero!
 If your little ones are fans of PJ Masks (airing daily on Disney Junior here in the 'States), chances are you know that phrase well - kids by day, superheroes by night!
 For the past year, kids have been enjoying the adventures of Catboy, Owlette and Gekko, and this Fall they can really start to live the adventures in an all-new assortment of officially-licensed apparel and accessories that's just arrived in time for Back-to-School.
-Fashions for boys and girls, including hoodies, t-shirts, pajamas and more have arrived at Kohl's and Target, while backpacks and lunch kits are available at Amazon, Toys "R" Us and other retailers.
+Fashions for boys and girls, including hoodies, t-shirts, pajamas, backpacks, lunch kits and more have arrived at Kohl's, Target and Toys "R" Us.

 This Back-to-School feature is brought to you in partnership with Costco and General Mills #CostcoBoxTops